Welcome to the 2018 Q3 Manufacturing Outlook report in partnership with EEF.

 Tom Lawton, Partner and Head of BDO Manufacturing, comments:

-Download the full Q2 report for more information and analysis of the UK manufacturing trends, including recruitment, investment and 2018 forecast.
+Download the full Q3 report for more information and analysis of the UK manufacturing trends.

-If you would like to discuss any of the topics raised in this report, please don't hesitate to contact Tom Lawton or your usual BDO Manufacturing partner.
+If you would like to discuss any of the topics raised in this report, please do not hesitate to contact Tom Lawton or your usual BDO Manufacturing partner.